 Deadline: Varies

-Starting in 2016 after eight years of suspension, the Eileen Coly Student Research Grant will again be offered by the Parapsychology Foundation to gift $1,000 to doctoral scholars conducting original research that furthers knowledge in parapsychology.
-Eligible PhDs must be affiliated with an accredited university, exhibit research competence, have sincere interest in the paranormal, submit two letters of recommendation, and write a maximum 1,500-word essay titled "The Challenge of Parapsychology."
+The Eileen Coly Student Research Grant is awarded by the Parapsychology Foundation.
+The grant gives $1,000 to doctoral scholars conducting original research in parapsychology.
+Eligible PhDs must be affiliated with an accredited university.
+They must exhibit research competence.
+They must have sincere interest in the paranormal.
+Applicants submit two letters of recommendation.
+They must write a 1,500-word essay titled “The Challenge of Parapsychology.”

 Contact